shoebjoarder/Marvellous/README.md

-# Client side
+# Client side for the deployment to Heroku

-Run the following command to install all the packages required to run the react application

-    npm install

-Then run the following command to start

-    npm start
+This is the branch used to deploy the project's client side to Heroku

 # Client folder structure

 The client side of the project has the following folder structure:

 client:
++ build (production build folder)
 + public (folder)
     + images (folder)
         + barchart.png